drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # D

 #### dangling and misplaced modifiers
-These errors often result in sentences that are easy for readers to misunderstand or find (without you wanting them to) hilarious.
-Either way, your ethos and your writing's clarity both take a hit.
+These errors often result in sentences that are easy for readers to misunderstand or find hilarious (with your wanting them to).
+Your ethos and your writing's clarity both take a hit.
 See [this advice from the University of Minnesota Libraries](http://open.lib.umn.edu/writingforsuccess/chapter/2-7-misplaced-and-dangling-modifiers/) for how to find and fix these kinds of mistakes.
 #### decades
 Do not use an apostrophe before the *s* in a decade.
 Incorrect: *1970's*; Correct: *1970s.* However, you do use an apostrophe to signal omission of the first part of a decade: *the '60s*
 #### *deconstruct*